 Established in 2002 with Professor Peter Stoicheff as its first recipient, the Distinguished Graduate Mentorship Award aims to recognize USask's graduate faculty who have a reputation of being exceptional mentors.
 Outstanding mentors not only inspire their graduate students to be creative in their thinking, but also encourage their students to reach in new directions and to positively impact and influence the future.

 The recipient will receive a framed certificate and a $1000 one-time graduate funding allocation awarded by the College of Graduate & Postdoctoral Studies (CGPS) to support their graduate program.
 A plaque listing past recipients is displayed prominently in the entrance of the Murray Building.

 All members of the faculty of the College of Graduate and Postdoctoral Studies with a minimum of 10 years of graduate mentorship experience are eligible for the award.

-Nominations must be submitted using the nomination template [using the new 2021 template], in addition to the following, and be no more than 20 pages.
+Nominations must be submitted using the nomination template, in addition to the following, and be no more than 20 pages.

 - One introductory co-authored student support letter that includes passionate compelling evidence of why the nominee should receive this award.